Retronome – A Versatile Analog Drum Machine for My Hammond Organ

 Switches S2 through S6 determine whether the Swing, Rock, Jazz, Latin, and Western sequences are activated.

 Transistors Q2 to Q8 trigger the individual sounds on the Yamaha percussion sound board by briefly grounding the appropriate trigger input.
-The high level pulses from the emitter of Q1 are applied to the bases of Q2 to Q8 unless the corresponding sequence control signal is low at the time, either because of the decoding logic, or because the corresponding switch is off (switched to ground).
+The high level pulses from the collector of Q1 are applied to the bases of Q2 to Q8 unless the corresponding sequence control signal is low at the time, either because of the decoding logic, or because the corresponding switch is off (switched to ground).

 The diodes at the input to each trigger transistor ensure that no current flows into the transistor’s base when the output is low.
 This is necessary because the low level of the trigger signal lines is about 1.4V (due to the combined effect of a 0.7V TTL low output and diodes D3 to D12).
 This is higher than the transistors’ 0.7V base-emitter drop.
 The additional diodes effectively increase the base-emitter drop to 1.4V.